krb5/krb5/doc/admin/appl_servers.rst

 If you need off-site users to be able to get Kerberos tickets in your realm, they must be able to get to your KDC.
-This requires either that you have a slave KDC outside your firewall, or that you configure your firewall to allow UDP requests into at least one of your KDCs, on whichever port the KDC is running.
+This requires either that you have a replica KDC outside your firewall, or that you configure your firewall to allow UDP requests into at least one of your KDCs, on whichever port the KDC is running.
 (The default is port 88; other ports may be specified in the KDC's :ref:`kdc.conf(5)` file.)
 Similarly, if you need off-site users to be able to change their passwords in your realm, they must be able to get to your Kerberos admin server on the kpasswd port (which defaults to 464).
 If you need off-site users to be able to administer your Kerberos realm, they must be able to get to your Kerberos admin server on the administrative port (which defaults to 749).

 If your on-site users inside your firewall will need to get to KDCs in other realms, you will also need to configure your firewall to allow